openhwgroup/core-v-xif/docs/source/x_ext.rst

 on the |processor| to do so (as the instructions offloaded over the compressed interface and issue interface are allowed to be speculative).
 Only when an ``accept`` is signaled over the *issue* interface, then an instruction is considered *accepted for offload*.

+Explicitly, the |coprocessor| shall not execute the instruction after receiving it via the compressed interface.

 The |coprocessor| shall not take the ``mstatus`` based extension context status (see ([RISC-V-PRIV]_)) into account when generating the ``accept`` signal on its *compressed* interface (but it shall take it into account when generating the ``accept`` signal on its *issue* interface).